 These dry parchment coffees are characterized by a balance between body, sweetness and a light, lingering acidity.

-We roast this coffee just a touch darker than City Roast.
+Roast: We roast this coffee to City level.

 Owner Jairo Cruz Valverde has been growing coffee for 40 years in the Tarrazu region of Costa Rica.
 The coffees are shade grown at an altitude of between 1,400 and 1,800 meters above sea level.
 The farm produces 60 bags per year of the Rad Catuai varietal which is sundried in greenhouses, using a "natural drying" process.